On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Microscopic Investigation: Regularization

 \end{proposition}

-Now, let us go back to the fermionic projector onto the negative spectrum.
-The addition of positive (deletion of negative) energy physical solutions consists in the addition (subtraction) of terms like $-(2\pi)^{-1}\gR u (x)\,\overline{\gR u(x)}$ in (\ref{sumrepresentation}) (See Section \ref{sectioninterpretation}, in particular Proposition \ref{representationgenerickernel}).
+Let us go back to the fermionic projector onto the negative spectrum.
+The addition of positive-energy (removal of negative-energy) physical solutions consists in the addition (subtraction) of terms of the form